mozilla/agithub/README.md

 ### `body`

-If you're using `POST`, `PUT`, or `PATCH` (`post()`, `put()`, or `patch()`), then you should include the body as the `body=` argument.
+If you're using `POST`, `PUT`, or `PATCH` (`post()`, `put()`, or `patch()`), then you should include the body as the `bodyData=` argument.
 The body is serialized to JSON before sending it out on the wire.

 ```python